 "synopsis" may belong to another edition of this title.

-LORIMER SHENHER is an acclaimed author, public speaker, and advocate for marginalized people and police reform.
+LORIMER SHENHER is an acclaimed author, public speaker, and advocate for police reform.
 His first book, That Lonely Section of Hell, detailed his assignment as the first detective on Vancouver's missing women investigation.
-It was nominated for several literary prizes and selected as one of the Globe & Mail's 100 Best Books of 2015.
-He lives in Greater Vancouver, BC.
+It was nominated for several literary prizes and selected as one of The Globe & Mail's 100 Best Books of 2015.
+In 2023, Shenher consulted on the Freeform/Hulu true crime show Sasha Reid and the Midnight Order.

 "About this title" may belong to another edition of this title.